roma9811/Dart-Graphics-with-Node.js/README.md

 ## Features

 **Frontend:**
-- Responsive layout (mobile-first)
+- Responsive layout
 - Animated scroll effects with Framer Motion
-- Touch-friendly navigation and interactions (Touch Tools)
+- Touch-friendly navigation and interactions
 - Sticky navbar and smooth section scrolling
 - Contact form with real-time validation
 - Clean UI with reusable components

 **Backend:**
 - Built with Node.js and Express
-- Email sending functionality via nodemailer (or another mail library)
+- Email sending functionality via nodemailer
 - CORS and environment config support
 - Deployed as standalone service or connected to frontend